voxeljunk/TouchDesigner/Utilities/MIME/README.md

 ## MIDI Input Management Expert
 #### by [voxeljunk](https://linktr.ee/voxeljunk)
 a one-stop shop for MIDI CC/note detection, selection, scaling and binding.
-- MIDI Learn mode detects MIDI channel and sets CC and Note range start to last received CC and note values
+- MIDI Learn mode detects MIDI channel and sets CC and Note range start to most recently received CC and note values
 - external CC and Note inputs for bypassing internal MIDI mapper
 - one-click Parameter Setup to scan for all custom numeric, button, toggle and momentary parameters in parent COMP
 - Autobind mode for instant binding to selected parent paremeters